Backup schedules

 Confirm the schedule was uploaded successfully:

-- Device settings show "Offline scheduling active"
+- Device settings show "Backup schedule active"

 - You can see the next start time in the dashboard